vitae

 Schwartz, B. L. & Krantz, J. H. (2019).
 Sensation and Perception.
 2nd Edition.
 Sage Publishers: Thousand Oaks, CA. (textbook).

 Otani, H., & Schwartz, B. L. (2019).
 Handbook of Research Methods in Human memory.
-Routledge Press New York, New York. (edited volume).
+Routledge Press New York, New York.
+(Edited volume).

-Dickinson, J., J., Schreiber Compo, N., Carol, R. N., Schwartz, B. L., & McCauley, M. (2019).
+Dickinson, J.J., Schreiber Compo, N., Carol, R. N., Schwartz, B. L., & McCauley, M. (2019).
 Evidence-Based Investigative Interviewing.
-Routledge Press. (edited volume).
+Routledge Press.
+(Edited volume).

 Cleary, A. M., & Schwartz, B. L. (2021).
 Memory Quirks: The Study of Odd Phenomena in Memory.
-Routledge Press. (edited volume).
+Routledge Press.
+(Edited volume).

 Schwartz, B. L. (2021).
 Memory: Foundations and Applications, 4rd Edition.
 Sage Publishers: Thousand Oaks, CA. (textbook).

-Schwartz, B. L., & Beran, M. J. (in press).
+Schwartz, B. L., & Beran, M. J. (2022).
 Primate Cognitive Studies.
-Cambridge University Press. (edited volume).
+Cambridge University Press.
+(Edited volume).

 Refereed Publications: